nexus-xyz/nexus-zkvm/runtime/README.md

 ```

 Once your compiler is setup, the easiest way to start a new
-project is to install the `nexus-tools` crate, and use the
+project is to install the `cargo-nexus` crate, and use the
 `cargo nexus new` command.
 You can also setup your new
 project manually as described below.